hasmin123/MAZMDER-FASHION-RESORT-MYSQL.SCRIPT/README.md

 # MAZMDER-FASHION-RESORT-MYSQL.SCRIPT

-MAZUMDER FASHION RESORT IS A FASHION MALL HAVING 7 DIFFERENT DEPARTMENTS WITH MANY EMPLOYEES.
+MAZUMDER FASHION RESORT IS A FASHION MALL HAVING SEVEN DIFFERENT DEPARTMENTS WITH MANY EMPLOYEES.

 EACH DEPARTMENT HAS SPECIFIC EXPERT TO DO THEIR ASSIGHED JOB ACCORDING TO THEIR DOMAIN KNOWLEDGE.

 SO THE SEVEN DIFFERENT DEPARTMENTS ARE :
 TEXTILE, FOOTWEAR, COSMETICS, JEWELLERY, PARLOUR, TAILOR AND GIFTS & MISCELLANEOUS ITEMS.

 ATLEST EACH DEPARTMENT HAS 6 EMPLOYEES :
 MANAGER, SUPERVISOR, ACCOUNTANT, CLERK, SALESMAN, BEAUTICIANS, FASHION DESIGNER AND ANALYST.

 OBJECTIVE OF THE PROJECT IS REAL APPLICATION OF most relevant SQL QUERIES WITH PROPER Syntax using mysql workbench.

 Topics are as follows :